khanfarzan17/PropertyRenting/README.md

 6.Choose the directory where you want to clone the repository in the "Local Repository" field.
 7.Click the "Clone" button.

-ER Diagram is also Present
+ER Diagram is also Present Ok